Quickstart (n8n) - Creating a document in an n8n workflow

 Estimated time: 2 minute

-Get your DocuPotion API Key from the My Account tab of your DocuPotion dashboard (link here) and paste it into the API Key input.
+Get your DocuPotion API Key from the API Integration tab of your DocuPotion dashboard (link here) and paste it into the API Key input.

 Design your document